7 Expertly Crafted Business Lunch Invitation Emails to Impress Your Colleagues

 Let's give [Departing Employee's Name] a proper send-off and show them how much we appreciate their time with us.
 See you at the lunch!

-Why Business Lunch Invitations Matter
+Why Business Lunch Invitations Matter: 3 Reasons to Delve In

 Building Relationships